Crossway’s ESV New Classic Reference Bible – Review

 - Jerusalem in the Time of the Old Testament

 - Palestine under Roman Rule

 - Paul’s Third Missionary Journey and His Voyage to Rome

 - The Spread of Christianity in the First Two Centuries

 The maps are labeled well and are easy to use.

 It’s easy to see why the New Classic Reference Bible from Crossway is so popular.
 I love the size (6 x 9 x 1 3/8), layout, and features of this Bible.
 It’s a winning combination in my book.
 I’d love to see this exact Bible, same layout, etc., as a KJV.
-It’s excellent for reading, carry, study, and preaching.
-I personally prefer to preach from a slightly larger font in verse format, but the font is bold enough to see easily and the verse numbers are easier to find than many Bibles in paragraph.
+It’s excellent for reading, carrying, studying, and preaching.
+I personally prefer to preach from a slightly larger font in verse format, but the font is bold enough to see easily and the verse numbers are easier to find than many Bibles in paragraphs.
 I think preachers that use paragraph format will love it.
 If this was my only ESV, I would be happy with it.
 I highly recommend the ESV NCR from Crossway.
 ISBN: 9781433545573

 Crossway provided this Bible free for review.
 I was not required to give a positive review – only an honest review.